 Early History of the Barttelot family

-Another 131 words (9 lines of text) covering the years 1069, 1944, 1566 and 1682 are included under the topic Early Barttelot History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barttelot research.
+Another 66 words (5 lines of text) covering the years 1069, 1944, 1566, 1662, 1682, 1471, 1557 and 1501 are included under the topic Early Barttelot History in all our PDF Extended History products and printed products wherever possible.

 Barttelot Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Bartlett, Bartlet, Bartlette, Bartolet, Bartelot and many more.